intel/he-toolkit/QUICK_START.md

  ```bash
 hekit docker-build --enable vscode
 ```
-### How to create a custom recipe file and use it with hekit
+## Create a custom recipe file and use it

 Command for creating recipe file
 ```bash